Sign up to our Newsletter

 If you’re interested in attending law school in California, read on to learn more about the best law schools in the state.

-With several high-ranking law schools, California might also be the golden state for you to attend law school!
+With several high-ranking law schools, California might be the golden state for you to attend law school!
 With around 18 different accredited law schools, aspiring law students have a variety of options to choose from.
+But getting accepted won't be easy.

 To narrow down your search, this guide will go over the ten best law schools in California, what makes them unique, and how to get into them!